-Chaka Cummings, Middle School Director at the Blake School (Minnesota), joins us to discuss how his background in corporate finance shaped his pedagogy, his experience as a division head of color, and some of his favorite movie quotes.
+Chaka Cummings, middle school director at the Blake School (Minnesota), explains how his background in corporate finance shaped his pedagogy.
+He discusses his experience as a division head of color and shares some of his favorite movie quotes.

 Questions?
 Comments?
 Stories you’d like to share on the podcast?

 Please send thoughts and ideas to us at firstname.lastname@example.org.